 Someone to talk to

-- A statewide call center affiliated with the National Suicide Prevention Lifeline was established in 2020.
-Wisconsin residents who contact the National Suicide Prevention Lifeline are now much more likely to connect by phone with a Wisconsin-based counselor with knowledge of the services and supports available across the state for people experiencing a mental health crisis situation.
+- A statewide call center affiliated with the 988 Suicide & Crisis Lifeline was established in 2020.
+Wisconsin residents who contact the 988 Suicide & Crisis Lifeline are now much more likely to connect by phone with a Wisconsin-based counselor with knowledge of the services and supports available across the state for people experiencing a mental health crisis situation.

 Someone to respond